MicrosoftDocs/architecture-center/docs/cloud-adoption-guide/adoption-intro/overview.md

 # Adopting Azure: Foundational

 Adopting Azure is the first stage of organizational maturity for an enterprise.
-By the end of the this stage, people in your organization will be able to deploy simple workloads to Azure.
+By the end of this stage, people in your organization can deploy simple workloads to Azure.

 The following list of documents is progressive.
 If you have already read or are familiar with the subject matter in a document, move on to the next in the list.